 There are a range of options available to employers where high-risk employees are not comfortable with going to work.
-This includes use of the furlough scheme (which has been extended to the end of April 2021), suspending on full pay, allowing employees to take annual or unpaid leave and sick leave.
+Whilst the furlough scheme has now concluded, options include suspending on full pay, allowing employees to take annual or unpaid leave and sick leave.
 However, as time goes on these options may be less commercially viable, in particular when businesses return to their normal workload.

 Employers should also be aware that employees have statutory rights meaning that they have protection from any detriment or dismissal when they have decided not to return to work, because there are circumstances of danger where the employee reasonably believes this danger is serious or imminent.
 The belief must be genuine and reasonable; therefore, once the vaccine has been fully introduced, the belief will likely become less reasonable.

 As stated above, an employer may consider taking disciplinary action against an employee who refuses to take a vaccine and also refuses to return to work, on the basis that it is a breach of an employer’s reasonable instruction.
 In order to proceed, employers should take all appropriate steps to make their workplace COVID secure.
 This option may be more appropriate where employees who are not clinically vulnerable are refusing to return to work as these employees are, arguably, less likely to prove a reasonable belief in an ongoing and serious imminent danger.